jlehegaret/cs171-project/process_doc/design_details.md

 * Continue our work to add interaction and filtering across views.
 * Continue our work to improve the overall visual experience (including tooltip formatting as well as adding legends and other instructional guides).
-* If we can add Commits information back in, we should.
+* If we can add Commits information back in, we should, even though we have only one side of it.
 * In the existing who graph, try to add viewing and sorting by issue as well as by number of lines of code affected.
 * Once the visualization is in place, pay especial attention to how it helps view contributions over time.
 Does the timeline / other graph interaction help identify trends easily enough?
 * Consider adding a fourth, network graph if at all possible.